Vehicle Stabilisation & Extrication Techniques

-The stabilization and extrication of casualties from vehicles requires great planning and hazard awareness.
+The stabilisation and extrication of casualties from vehicles requires great planning and hazard awareness.

 This technical discipline attracts Fire Service, military and Medical technicians.